 EPA lists tetrachloroethylene as a probable human carcinogen.
 It is widely used for dry-cleaning fabrics and textile processing.
 It is also used for vapor degreasing in metal cleaning process.
-Chronic exposure to tetrachloroethylene may affect kidney, liver, immune system and neurological behavior.
-We estimated ethylene dichloride's 2020 average potential cancer risk estimate at Beacon Hill at less than one in one million.
+Chronic exposure to tetrachloroethylene may affect kidney, liver, immune system, and neurological behavior.
+We estimated tetrachloroethylene's 2023 average potential cancer risk estimate at Beacon Hill was less than one in one million.
+The 2023 average is only from samples from 1/1/2023 - 6/23/2023 due to all samples after 6/23/2023 being invalidated.
+Also, 71% of the samples were below the detection limit, so although we know the values are low, there is some uncertainty on the exact value at such low detection levels.

-Since 2007, we have found a statistically significant drop in risk from tetrachloroethylene, but recent years have seen a slight increase.
-The Agency's compliance program works with and regulates dry cleaners and other producers of ethylene dichloride to reduce emissions.
+Since 2007, we have found a statistically significant drop in risk from tetrachloroethylene at an average rate of about 0.04 per million per year.
+The Agency's compliance program works with and regulates dry cleaners and other producers of tetrachloroethylene to reduce emissions.

-Figure 35: Tetrachloroethylene Annual Average Potential Cancer Risk at Beacon Hill, 2000-2020
+Figure 37: Tetrachloroethylene Annual Average Potential Cancer Risk at Beacon Hill, 2000-2023